AlexJReid/joedisplay/AWSIOT.md

   - Appropriate IAM role with policies to allow it to publish the topics
 - AWS IoT _thing_ for RPi, with the certificates and keys installed
 - AWS IoT _rule_ as discussed above
+- IAM user for the web UI, should only contain a policy allowing access to a subset of resources in `iot-data`
 - This repository cloned and dependencies installed on the RPi
-- `awsiot_display.py` started and running on the RPi
+- `awsiot_display.py` started and running on the RPi, a `systemd` unit is included if you want to run it at boot time

 ## Caveats

 - The web UI doesn't use modern approaches, it's a jerry-rigged bit of HTML and JS.
 I will revisit this.
 As discussed, it also uses AWS credentials, with the AWS SDK responsible for signing requests made to the `iot-data` service.
 Naturally the credentials should **only** provide access to the resources within the shadow service that the UI needs to touch.
 - Doesn't run out of the box.
-May add some automation in the future if people actually want to use this.
+May add some automation to create the AWS resources if people actually use it.